JohnAbe/PurposefulDay/README.md

  ## Current status of the project (2025-07-13)
 I worked on this project to try and gain experience in building Apps in Apple ecosystem.
 Getting the App to run on my devices.
-As on 2025-07-13, I am able to install the
+As of today, I am able to install the App on my Phone and Watch.
+They work but has a lot of issues still.

+Reflections on why I am dropping this project:

 - A few weeks back, I discovered that there are plenty of Apps that give workout+recovery timers
   - Today, I also realized that Apple's very own 'Workout' app on the watch allows creation of custom workouts that meet my requirements elegantly
 - So, the only value addition from my app will be for non-workout applications.
 But this was a secondary purpose even in my mind.
 - This means I am unlikely to use my own app if it is available via Apple Store.
 - Moreover, to just make the app available on Apple store, I have to pay $99 per year.
 Apple Developer Program membership.
 - Also, considering I am able to get the App installed on my iphone and Apple Watch - I think I have learned **most** of what I expected to learn from this exercise.
 This is:
-		○ Create an iPhone App (+Watch App companion).
+  - Create an iPhone App (+Watch App companion).
 Since AI could do it WAAAAY faster that I could do it on my own, I chose to use Claude+CLINE setup to get this done.
-		○ Sure, the app still has plenty of issues still.
+  - Sure, the app still has plenty of issues still.
 But for me to iron these out, it will take me a lot of time - I will have to dig into the code and straighten out things on my own.
 Claude has not been able to clear this up despite multiple tries on my part.

-			§ Maybe asking Claude to create a whole new app - this time iPhone+Watch App right from the start - may get things working just fine.
+Maybe asking Claude to create a whole new app - this time iPhone+Watch App right from the start - may get things working just fine.
 But I have lost the excitement and motivation for this project due to the above cited reasons and some other reasons (want to ensure I am using my time on the highest value yielding projects/tasks).

 All to say that I have lost the excitement that I ought to experience from doing this project.
 Moreover, I have mostly obtained the exposure I hoped to gain from it -
 	- Figured out how to set up an App (even though Claude did almost all the work)